 Senior citizens’ organization representative

 William Dietz is a Los Altos resident whose career in high technology includes executive positions for such Silicon Valley companies as Seagate Technology, 3COM Corporation, Intel and National Semiconductor.
 He has managed and reviewed projects and programs, including enterprise software installations; employee benefit-plan audits; performance review administration; and executive compensation practices.
 He also has experience in government regulatory compliance.
 Bill currently works as a human resources consultant.
 He is a member of the American Association of Retired Persons.
-His service on the committee began in 2011 and he is currently serving a second term.

 Robert K. Lancefield